sampul25/AdvTopics/README.md

 # AdvTopics

-This is our repository for Advanced Topics: Data Science This is a temperaure forecasting model created by Ayden Soliz, Samson Pulattu, and Mohammed Hani Shaik
+This is our repository for Advanced Topics: Data Science This is a temperaure forecasting model created by Ayden Soliz, Samson Pulattu, Mohammed Hani Shaik, and James Clark.